 Having to watch and participate in this process was terrible.

-Many parents were in attendance with 2 or 3 little kids and they had to endure a painstaking process of ice cream sticks being drawn, numbers being called out, and a flurry of activity of multiple support people typing names into spreadsheets to keep the newly created lists in order...all one-by-one.
+Many parents were in attendance with their children and they had to endure a painstaking process of ice cream sticks being drawn, numbers being called out, and a flurry of activity of multiple support people typing names into spreadsheets to keep the newly created lists in order...all one-by-one.

 The lessons learned from this experience were several.